Close

 What happens at the end of the term life insurance?

 At the end of the term life insurance, the coverage expires, and the policyholder no longer has insurance protection.
-There may be options to renew the policy or convert it to a permanent policy, depending on the terms of the policy.
+Depending on the terms of the policy, there may be options to renew the policy or convert it to a permanent policy.

 3